networkimprov/brangr/README.md

 ## Brangr - *Br*owse *An*y *Gr*aph

-Brangr is a simple, unique tool that any website can host to provide a user-friendly browser/viewer for any GraphQL service (or many).
+Brangr is a simple, unique tool that any web server can host to provide a user-friendly browser/viewer for any GraphQL service (or many).

 Brangr formats GraphQL results attractively, via a selection of user-configurable layouts.